fieldtrip/website/tutorial/coregistration_opm.md

 {% include image src="/assets/img/tutorial/coregistration_opm/headshape_upsideup.png" width="400" %}
 _Figure: adjusted headshape with new coordinate system._

-### Step 1.2: identification of reference points, and calculation of the transformation parameters
+### Identification of reference points, and calculation of the transformation parameters

 The Polhemus file contains a specification of the helmet reference points, the exact identity of those points were not stored in the file, so the order of the points was noted during the Polhemus collection.
 Here, the last 8 points recorded in the file coincide with those reference points, which on the Fieldline helmet are indicated with labels A1-A8.
 The order of the points were recorded in the order:  left, front-to-back, then right front-to-back: 'A5', 'A6', 'A7', 'A8', 'A1', 'A2', 'A3', 'A4'.
 The idea is now to calculate the transformation parameters that are needed to move the set of points as defined in the helmet coordinate system, to the coordinate system that is defined within the Polhemus measurement.
 To this end, we will use a function from FieldTrip that was originally written to align a set of electrode positions to a head surface.
 As it turns out, this code can also be used to align - more generically - two sets of points.